ConcernedHobbit/remix-phonebook/README.md

 *PostgreSQL*: Update `DATABASE_URL` in `.env` to a postgres URL and run `npm run init:postgresql`

-*Optional* Populate the database with user `root:password` and some example contacts: `node --require esbuild-register prisma/seed.ts`

 Set `SESSION_SECRET` in `.env` to a random, secure value.

 Start the development server: `npm run dev`

+The database has been seeded with the user `root:password` and a couple of contacts for `root`.
+Have fun!

 ## Resources